 Speaking of people, keep in mind that no matter how cuddly an animal is, you cannot make your family members love it if they don’t like that kind of animal.
 If you have someone who is allergic to cats or don’t like dogs, of course you cannot expect them to be happy when you adopt a cat or a dog.
 Make your human family members a part of the meet and greet and we can guarantee that finding your perfect match will be a lot better.

-Sure, there are natural and homeopathic remedies to make a pet or animal behave better (we can even make custom-made remedies for problems like anxiety, depression, and aggression), but still, it is totally unfair for both the new pet and other members of your existing family to be forced to live together when it is obvious that they won’t jive to begin with.
+Sure, there are natural and homeopathic products to make a pet or animal behave better (we can even make custom-made products for problems like anxiety, depression, and aggression), but still, it is totally unfair for both the new pet and other members of your existing family to be forced to live together when it is obvious that they won’t jive to begin with.

 Perfect Match Tip #5 - Expect a Little Work